zsnmwy/prisma-data-proxy-windmill-template/README.md

 /app/query-engine --datamodel-path ./prisma/schema.prisma --host 0.0.0.0 --enable-playground --port 4467 --enable-raw-queries --enable-metrics --dataproxy-metric-override --enable-telemetry-in-response
 ```

-2. Prisma Query Engine will parse the Prisma schema and builds the GraphQL schema.
+2. Prisma Query Engine will parse the Prisma schema and **builds the GraphQL schema**.

 3. Prisma Data Proxy will accept requests from the Prisma Edge Client.It will check the requested permission.
 Then forward the request to Prisma Query Engine.